faucetsdn/daq/README.md

 to example the network traffic.
 When using the `cmd/run` command, the system runts the testing framework in a Docker container named `daq-runner` and it moves the test network interface(s) into that container.
-Any tap command must be also run in the container, so it looks something like (substituting, of course, the actual network interface name):
+Any tap command must be also run in the container, so it looks something like (replacing `faux` with the real adapter name):

-`docker exec daq-runner tcpdump -eni enx9cebe840a74c`
+`docker exec daq-runner tcpdump -eni faux`

 (If you are monitoring a full hardware setup with a physical switch, and not an individual device adapter, the packets will be tagged by VLAN that corresponds to the device port on the